PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - **Villains**
 	- Garick
 		- Underwent ritual before Woe using the Steelhardt and led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
-			- Due to an inherent failure in the Steelhardt, his attempt to destroy the Silver Flame failed and al
+			- Due to an inherent failure in the Steelhardt, his attempt to destroy the Silver Flame failed and rebounded, turning him into a rage-fueled creature of destruction, and allowing the Silver Flame to defend itself with the Mourning.
+		- He was sent by Marix d'Cannith to kill Geralt's parents after they fled House Cannith.
-		- Destroys villages, feeds off the rage of the survivors, uses it to resurrect himself
+		- Now he roams the land, destroying villages, feeding off the rage of the survivors, and using it to resurrect himself should he fall in battle.
 		- Heart was replaced with the Steelhardt.
 			- The survivors get the unrelenting urge to find Garick and kill him, but if Garick is dead they find the Steelhardt instead.
 			- The rage consumed them, and forces them to plunge the artifact into their own chest, killing them, and allowing Garick to resurrect through their body.